Business Case for One Contact Resolution

 One Contact Resolution (OCR) Metric Definition:

-OCR is based on customers resolving their inquiry or problem on the first contact and not using another contact channel prior to, or after, using the initial contact channel.
+OCR is based on customers resolving their inquiry or problem on the first contact and not using another contact channel before or after using the initial contact channel.

 The benefits of delivering OCR, from a customer's point of view, are the following: